 How much do sessions cost?

 For those using their insurance benefits, there are many variations for individual insurance plans including deductibles, co-pay amounts, and co-insurance amounts.
 Creative Family Counseling will contact your insurance company to learn what amount you are responsible for per session and will process insurance claims on your behalf.
 Ultimately, however, you are responsible for payment if for some reason your claim is denied even if you are no longer receiving services at Creative Family Counseling.
 For those clients with CMOs (Amerigroup or Caresource) please confirm your insurance is active prior to setting up an appointment, or you will be responsible for full payment.
 Creative Family Counseling will not be responsible for billing secondary insurance but will provide any necessary documentation for the client to file on their own behalf.
 For those who are non-insured, or choosing not to file insurance (self-pay), the initial intake session currently costs $150.00 as well as family sessions.
 Individual sessions 45-50 minute sessions cost $125.00, for the exception of couples counseling and family counseling sessions which cost $150.
 We also offer counseling at a reduced rate with our Masters Level Counselors – $110 for intakes and family sessions, $90 for individual sessions.

 Can I cancel my sessions?

-Therapy is most beneficial with regularly scheduled sessions.
-However, if you need to cancel or reschedule your appointment, please notify your therapist at least 24 hours in advance so that she can fill that slot with another client.
-Cancelations that are not made at least 24 hours in advance will carry a $50 late cancelation fee.
+Therapy is most beneficial with regularly scheduled sessions – most of the time, weekly or bimonthly.
+However, if you need to cancel or reschedule your appointment, please notify your therapist at least 48 BUSINESS hours in advance so that she can fill that slot with another client.
+Cancellations that are not made at least 48 BUSINESS hours in advance will carry a $60 late cancellation fee.